Mokkapps/website/src/content/posts/2019-07-06___how-i-set-up-a-new-angular-project/index.md

 ## UI Component Explorer

-If you develop your own components it can be helpful to create a custom view with all available components or use existing solutions like [StoryBook](https://storybook.js.org/).
+If you develop your components it can be helpful to create a custom view with all available components or use existing solutions like [StoryBook](https://storybook.js.org/).

 In some projects, I created a separate page in the application (which was only visible to certain people) which showed a list of all available components.
 This page was used in manual testing sessions and provided a quick way to see if a new feature had an impact on any existing component.
 Additionally, it was possible to test the components in isolation.